isomerpages/pmo-nptd/media-centre/press-releases/_posts/2019-07-15-post-citizens-panel-on-work-life-harmony-opens-for-application.md

 ---
 layout: post
-title:  "Citizens' Panel on Work-Life Harmony Opens for Application"
+title: Citizens' Panel on Work-Life Harmony Opens for Application
 date: 2019-07-15
 permalink: /media-centre/press-releases/citizens-panel-on-work-life-harmony-opens-for-application/
+variant: markdown
 ---
 _Bringing citizens together to co-create solutions in support of work-life harmony in Singapore_

 The National Population and Talent Division (NPTD) in the Strategy Group, Prime Minister’s Office, Ministry of Manpower (MOM), and Ministry of Social and Family Development (MSF), in collaboration with the Institute of Policy Studies (IPS), are inviting Singaporeans to form a Citizens’ Panel to deliberate on work-life harmony issues and co-create solutions.
 The Panel will convene over four Saturdays between 28 September 2019 and 9 November 2019.